The Burden is on the Parent Seeking the Modification

 The long awaited summer break is almost upon us, and while children and parents look forward to this time of year, it can add a bit of stress as daily routines and parenting time schedules are not quite as predictable.
 For a number of families, summer break might mean long distance time-sharing and that the children may be away from one of the parents for a longer period of time.
 This can create anxiety for children who are not used to spending time out of their normal surroundings or away from a parent.

 Some parenting plans are more detailed about coordinating time-sharing during school breaks and holidays.
 It’s a good thing to have the original plan drafted in such a way that there is a clear understanding and defined structure.
 However, it is also important to understand a variety of situations do arise, children’s social and recreational activities evolve, parents remarry, family dynamics change, and unexpected opportunities can pop up at any time.
 Don’t assume that the schedule will change, but be prepared if that does happen.
-In Law We Trust, P.A., the divorce attorney firm for men, has a few ideas to make summertime a fun time with your children and help your family head off any misunderstandings or unnecessary tensions.
+In Law We Trust Divorce and Family Lawyers, the divorce attorney firm for men, has a few ideas to make summertime a fun time with your children and help your family head off any misunderstandings or unnecessary tensions.

 Don’t wait until the last minute to schedule your summer parenting time.
 No matter the distance between the two parents’ homes or the length of the visit, you will need to plan around any summer school programs, sports, holidays, special events, and clubs etc.